The Dating of the New Testament

 Another reason we can be sure the New Testament was written before AD 70 is that Jesus’s prophecy of the destruction of Jerusalem and the temple was one of his most important prophecies, yet there is not a single word uttered about the fulfillment anywhere in the New Testament.
 Had it already happened, the New Testament writers would certainly have touted the fulfillment as proof of Jesus’s messianic claims!
 Think about how often Jesus and the apostles said things like, “This was done to fulfill what was written in Isaiah” (Matt.
 12:17) or “This happened to fulfill what was said by the [Old Testament] prophet” (Matt.
 1:22).
 In the book of Matthew alone, such statements are made forty-seven times.
 Yet not one word is mentioned anywhere in the New Testament about the fulfillment of one of Jesus’s most significant prophecies ever made, the destruction of Jerusalem and the temple.
 Why?
 Because it had not happened yet.

 For information specifically about the book of Revelation, see my article The Dating of Revelation.
-Or, for an in-depth look at this issue, get my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled, available Summer 2024.
+Or, for an in-depth look at this issue, get my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled.

 By Alex Polyak, Director of The Bible Fulfilled, 9/8/24